nikogura/keymaster/README.md

             - 1.2.3.4

     roles:                                  # Your Secret Roles  This is what you authenticate to in order to access the Secrets above.
-      - name: app1                          # A role unimaginatively named 'app1'
+      - name: app1                          # A role unimaginatively named 'app1'; NOT case sensitive
         realms:
           - type: k8s                       # legal types are 'k8s', 'tls', and 'iam'
             identifiers: